coopmaster/GalacticTradeMod-Factorio/README.md

 ##Planned Features
-[done] -GUI for selling chest which will tell the value of items in the chest currently -slider in buying gui instead of textbox (there isn't slider element yet, as far as I know) [done] -checkbox for buying and selling chest (to enable and disable trading in that chest) [done] -chest types that hook to logistics network -shift+right click and shift+left click copy settings (don't know if possible yet, but have copy and paste buttons for now) -dynamic economy with simulated factories (WIP) -better graphics for chests
+[done] -GUI for selling chest which will tell the value of items in the chest currently

+-slider in buying gui instead of textbox (there isn't slider element yet, as far as I know)

+[done] -checkbox for buying and selling chest (to enable and disable trading in that chest)

+[done] -chest types that hook to logistics network

+-shift+right click and shift+left click copy settings (don't know if possible yet, but have copy and paste buttons for now)

+-dynamic economy with simulated factories (WIP)

+-better graphics for chests

 -a thing that gives info on the market

 -multiplayer support

--better mod support for other mods (mostly done, just want to not have to do anything manually)[/spoiler]
+-better mod support for other mods (mostly done, just want to not have to do anything manually)

 ##Archive